New Hampshire Republicans pick far-right candidate to challenge U.S. Senator Hassan | Politics

 New Hampshire Republicans pick far-right candidate to challenge U.S. Senator Hassan

-I want to thank my supporters for all the blood, sweat & tears they poured into this team effort," Morse said in a post on Twitter, adding that he had called Bolduc to congratulate him.
+"It's been a long night & we've come up short," Morse said on Twitter, adding that he had called Bolduc to congratulate him.
 Republican voters also selected Trump-aligned candidates to take on New Hampshire's two Democratic incumbent House of Representatives members, Edison projected.

 New Hampshire Republicans chose far-right candidate Don Bolduc to take on Democratic U.S. Senator Maggie Hassan in November's election, Edison Research projected on Wednesday, potentially complicating Republican chances of winning a Senate majority.
 Bolduc, a retired U.S. Army brigadier general, has echoed Donald Trump's false claims about 2020 election fraud and questioned whether the FBI should be abolished following its August search of the Republican former president's Florida estate, where agents seized a cache of classified documents.

 His more moderate rival, New Hampshire Senate President Chuck Morse, conceded defeat.
-"It's been a long night & we've come up short.
-I want to thank my supporters for all the blood, sweat & tears they poured into this team effort," Morse said in a post on Twitter, adding that he had called Bolduc to congratulate him.
+"It's been a long night & we've come up short," Morse said on Twitter, adding that he had called Bolduc to congratulate him.

+Republican voters also selected Trump-aligned candidates to take on New Hampshire's two Democratic incumbent House of Representatives members, Edison projected.
+"Nice!
+The 'Trumpiest' people ALL won in New Hampshire last night," Trump said on Truth Social, his social-media platform.

 Taking back either the Senate or the House would give Republicans the power to bring Democratic President Joe Biden's legislative agenda to a halt and launch potentially politically damaging probes.
 But as in other states, some Republicans have worried that candidates who echo Trump's divisive style could hurt their chances.